jundalisay/superb/content/en/research/pythagoras/fragments/polus.md

-+++
+---
+title: "Polus' Treatise On Justice"
+# heading: Prudence And Prosperity
+weight: 14
-title= "Polus' Treatise On Justice" date= 2015-09-09 image= "/covers/fragments.png" description= "Justice may be called the mother and the nurse of the other virtues" linkb= "/research/pythagoras/fragments/hippodamus" linkbtext= "hippodamus" linkf= "/research/pythagoras/fragments/theages" linkftext= "Theages"
+description: "Justice may be called the mother and the nurse of the other virtues"
-+++
+image: "/covers/fragments.png"
+---

 Justice may be called the mother and the nurse of the other virtues.